ryanpcmcquen/scrollEvents/README.md

 # scrollEvents
 A pure JavaScript library to easily handle scroll events.

-scrollEvents gives you a quick set of functions to use to be up and running in no time with `onscroll` events.
+`scrollEvents` gives you a quick set of functions to be up and running in no time with `onscroll` events.

 Here is an example of something you could do: